tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 #### User Guides

 The User Guides are a complete reference.
-They detail what the dialogs and windows within the development environment do, and explain the xTalk language in depth.
+They detail what the dialogs and windows within the development environment do, and explain the xTalk Script language in depth.
 To open a guide, click on the Guide tab in the Dictionary and choose the desired guide from the list.

 ![](images/guides.png)